jcbain/gradient_dissents/content/blog/coin-flip-probs-go.md

 }
 ```

 The `rand` package provides some pretty convenient methods, however, they are deterministic by default and therefore setting the seed is important.
-I know, seed setting makes it deterministic too, which is why I followed the convention of passing the current nano second as the seed. `rand.Intn(2)` also returns either 0 or 1.
+I know, seed setting makes it deterministic too, which is why I followed the convention of passing the current nanosecond as the seed. `rand.Intn(2)` also returns either 0 or 1.
 Perfect!

-Step 3: Flip until condition is met
+Step 3: Flip until condition is met.

 ```go
 // flip until condition is met